Home » DIY » Homemade Sugar Scrub

 Instructions

-Mix: Place sugar in a small/medium size container and add the oil 1 tablespoon at a time, mixing in between.
+Mix: Place sugar in a small/medium-sized container, add 5 tablespoons of oil, and mix well.
+Add 1 to 3 tablespoons of oil more as needed.
 You want the consistency to be sandy, not soupy.
 If the mix is too soupy, the sugars will dissolve in a day or two and not slough the skin as well, but you will still get added moisture from the oil.

-To Use: At the end of showering, pat the skin dry and gently rub the sugar scrub in a circular motion over your body, rinse well.
+To Use: After showering, pat the skin dry and gently rub the sugar scrub in a circular motion over your body.
+Rinse well.
 I find it works best after soaking in the tub for at least 20 minutes.
-Soaking first will help soften the skin, allowing the scrub work to at its best, leaving your skin soft and supple!
+Soaking first will help soften the skin, allowing the scrub to work at its best and leaving your skin soft and supple!

 It can be used 2 – 4 times a week (depending on the sugar type).

-Store: Sugar scrub should be sealed when not in use and stored on a shower caddy or kept in a cabinet.
+Store: Sugar scrub should be sealed to keep moisture out when not in use.
+Keep it on a shower caddy or in a cabinet.
 It is best used within 1 month.

 Notes

-More flavors and smells to consider: Essential oils – orange, lemon, grapefruit, lavender, peppermint, spearmint, bergamot, rose, vanilla, eucalyptus, patchouli.
+More flavors and smells to consider: Essential oils – add a few drops of orange, lemon, grapefruit, lavender, peppermint, spearmint, bergamot, rose, vanilla, eucalyptus, or patchouli.
+I like these Viva Doria from Amazon.
 Alternatively, add 1/2 – 1 teaspoon of ground cinnamon or 1 – 2 teaspoons of culinary lavender.

 FOLLOW TSV on FacebookInstagramPinterest, or RSS for more updates and inspiration!